 My vehicle is ToyotaCorolla 1nz engine sedan change my gearbox before female lug 9 pin and male lug 8pin and after fitting female 9 pin and male lug 9 pin now the check light is on plz reply

 Honda Jazz 2012 5spd Auto.
 28k on the clock.
 Ticking/gurgling noise in 3rd gear.
 Performance not affected and no dashboard lights coming on.
 Trans oil clean and no sediment.
 Honda is puzzled, so are other transmission specialists.
 No answers from anyone yet.
-Tried low selector with paddle shifts - no difference.
-Possible solenoid problem?
+Tried low selector with paddle shifts – no difference.

 2004 Acura TL gets intermittent engine light failures after having the transmission replaced with rebuilt one by AAMCO.
 Codes are showing Shift Solenoid Valve Circuit Open for A, B, and C. But it is intermittent.
 When this is occurring, the car can be sluggish and not shift well.
 Then it can suddenly go away.
 When bringing car back to AAMCO or to ACURA they cant reproduce after clearing codes.
 Thoughts?